MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-ios-simulator.md

    iPhone 6 Plus (8.1 Simulator) [AB1C20F6-BFFC-4C80-879C-F19A7E3F0B5C]
    ```

 2. Xcode provides another way to obtain a list of devices and their device identifiers.
-Once Xcode is running, select **Window > Devices**:
+Once Xcode is running, select **Window > Devices and Simulators**:

 ![Device Identifiers for simulator images](./images/working-with-ios-simulator-01-sml.png)]

-Xcode will present a window showing the simulators installed on the computer.
+Xcode will present a window showing attached devices, select Simulators top in the windows to see installed simulators.
 When a simulator is selected the device identifier can be seen in the right hand side of the window:

 [ ![Selecting a simulator](./images/working-with-ios-simulator-02-sml.png)](./images/working-with-ios-simulator-02.png#lightbox)